AfterTheRainGames/SkateNPeel/README.md

 ## Key Contributions as a Gameplay Engineer

 ### **Player Movement and Trick System**
-- Developed a responsive **movement system** with smooth transitions, including skating, jumping, and tricking mechanics.
+- Developed a responsive movement system with smooth transitions, including skating, jumping, and tricking mechanics.
-- Implemented **trick animations** (kickflips, pop shuvits, and varial flips) and ensured tricks are contextually tied to in-game challenges.
+- Implemented trick animations (kickflips, pop shuvits, and varial flips) and ensured tricks are contextually tied to in-game challenges.
 - Used physics-based interactions for realistic skateboard flips and rotations.

 ### **Challenge and Reward System**
 - Designed NPC quests where players must complete specific tricks under various conditions.
-- Implemented a **money system**, rewarding players $10 for each successfully completed challenge.
+- Implemented a money system, rewarding players $10 for each successfully completed challenge.

 ### **Game Progression**
 - Added a gatekeeper NPC ("The Bouncer") requiring $40 to enter the board show.